Skip to main content

 • a brief outline of a problem, case or scenario

-• a visual representation (picture, diagram or table) of the interrelationships among pieces of information or concepts, or
+• a visual representation (picture, diagram or table) of the interrelationships among pieces of information or concepts

 • an excerpt from published material.